Marco-Santoni/Marco-Santoni.github.io-src/content/choosing_my_next_job_title.md

 ## What was I doing up to now?

 I have a background in data science and software engineering.
 I started my career in 2013 as "_Data Scientist and Software Developer_" (what we would call today a _Machine Learning Engineer_?) in a small startup.
 I was then defined as an "_Associate_" when working as a data scientist in a consulting firm.
-In the last 3 years, I worked in a manufacturing firm as "_Data Scientist_" first, and as "_Digital Factory Dev Lead_" in the last year.
+In the last 3 years, I worked in a manufacturing firm as "_Data Scientist_".

 ## What am I doing now?

 In the company I currently work at, I work in the data and AI team.
 My main activities include:

-- planning and prioritization of our data solution
+- planning and prioritizing of our data solution
-- making sure our Scrum cerimonies run smoothly
 - designing our data and software architecture
 - developing in first person our data integrations, analytics reporting, ML models and data solutions
+- making sure our Scrum cerimonies run smoothly

 My job has a mix of coding, architecture design, and project/product management.
 Why such a variety of responsibilities?
 I work in a small team part of company that is growing quickly starting from zero.
-There are no walls that divide tasks among functional teams (both because we can't afford and because we're not interested in such walls).
-Each team is therefore quite autonomous in doing their work by taking end-to-end ownership of the activity.
+Each team is quite autonomous in doing their work by taking an end-to-end ownership of the activity.
 For example, in my data and AI team we handle our work end-to-end.
 We are responsible for the entire pipeline: definining roadmaps, development, deployment, and monitoring.

 ## My job title?